Adjustment to Cancer: Anxiety and Distress (PDQ®)–Patient Version

 A person's quality of life may be improved if they are able to manage their cancer and have support from friends and family.

 Sometimes cancer comes back or does not get better with treatment.
 The treatment plan then changes from one that is meant to cure the cancer to one that gives comfort and relieves symptoms.
 This may cause the person to have an increase in anxiety or depression.
-For more information, see Depression and Cancer-Related Post-Traumatic Stress.
+For more information, visit Depression and Cancer-Related Post-Traumatic Stress.

 People who adjust to the return of cancer often keep up hope in meaningful life activities.
 Some people look to spirituality or religious beliefs to help keep up their quality of life.
-For more information, see Spirituality in Cancer Care.
+For more information, visit Spirituality in Cancer Care.

 Regular exercise and individual or group counseling may help improve these problems and the person's quality of life.